LazaCoder/homeAssistantProject/README.md

 context of a smart home will be demonstrated.
 The goal of this thesis is to create a functional and user-friendly web application that enhances the user experience in a smart home environment

+## Additional info

+PDF file with full description of the project and technologies used can be found [https://github.com/LazaCoder/homeAssistantProject/blob/main/docs/ThesisFinalVersion.pdf](HERE)
+Additional info can also be found in  [https://repozitorij.fer.unizg.hr/islandora/object/fer:11371](FERrepo)